flyingrhinonz/nccm/README.md

 Troubleshooting
 ---------------

+Starting nccm:
+The most common problem is missing Python3 dependencies.
+Run nccm and read the exception message - it will tell you what's missing.

+Logging:
 Look at your syslog file for nccm entries.
 Depending upon the verbosity level set in the config file you may not see much if at all anything.